Dear members of the Swiss Pain Society!

 As our Past-President André Ljutow wants to enjoy his well-deserved retirement soon, he will take over the department of Continuing Education and Training for the next year in co-responsibility with Sven Brockmüller.
 André and Sven both work at the Center for Pain Medicine in Nottwil.
 André as head of the center and Sven as head of psychiatric-psychological pain medicine.
 Among other things, André and Sven will have the task this year of implementing our 50h/30h concept and restructuring our long-standing pain course.

 For the organization and coordination of our congresses, Marc Suter, president-elect and head of pain therapy at the University Hospital of Lausanne (CHUV), has once again agreed to take on the task.

 Beat Steiger remains with us in the task of managing our website and our member database, as well as supporting our secretariat in other tasks related to IT and Internet.
 Beat is a pain psychologist at the Center for Dental Medicine in Zurich.

 Ressort Task Force

 The department Task Force deals with current professional and political topics that are of interest to the members and in which we as a society want to get involved (e.g. new IDC-11 diagnostic criteria, opiodia problem, cannabis hype, etc.).
-I am responsible for leading this department as President of the Society.
+Konrad Maurer is responsible for leading this department as President of the Society.

 Liaison with our international sister organizations

 Our new board member, Chantal Berna Renella has agreed to become Swiss Councillor of EFIC.
 Chantal is a professor and senior physician at the University Hospital of Lausanne (CHUV).
-In my role as President, I am responsible for representing the SPS at the IASP.
+In the role as President, Konrad Maurer is responsible for representing the SPS at the IASP.